 “Recently the government has printed a very large amount of money, which entered the market to buy all the existing US Dollars, and raised its exchange rate.
-This left the people with worthless money in their hands,” according to Prof. Hamid El Tijani, head of the department of public policy and administration at the American University in Cairo.
+This left the people with worthless money in their hands,” according to Hamid Eltigani, Head of the Department of Public Policy and Administration at the American University of Cairo.

-In an interview with Radio Dabanga, El Tijani claimed that 90 per cent of the Sudanese banks’ assets are uncovered and he therefore expects “their bankruptcy, one after another, because their officials speculate with the funds of Sudanese people.
+In an interview with Radio Dabanga, Eltigani claimed that 90 per cent of the Sudanese banks’ assets are uncovered and he therefore expects “their bankruptcy, one after another, because their officials speculate with the funds of Sudanese people.

 “This has caused a loss of confidence in the Sudanese Pound and prompted people to withdraw their money and savings from the banks, making the banks lose their assets.”

 “The Dollar is no longer a means of exchange in Sudan, but it has become the way of savings for people.
-This leads to my expectation that it will reach 100 Pounds this year.” - Professor Hamid El Tijani
+This leads to my expectation that it will reach 100 Pounds this year.” - Professor Hamid Eltigani

 “The huge demand for the Dollar today is not because of the parallel market, but it has become an important portfolio of property for people, for their savings and earnings, which has made the Dollar unavailable in the market now.”

 Eltigani explained: “I can say that we entered the stage of economic collapse, in the sense of the word that it strikes the citizen in his life: his money, his livelihood and his earnings.”

 Yesterday the Central Bank of Sudan raised the indicative exchange rate of the US Dollar from SDG 18 to SDG 30.
 Last week the Dollar price rose by two Pounds within two days on the parallel forex market, to SDG 42.